gla-rad/py_vdes1000/README.md

     Note: The development installation includes dependencies for the [Spyder IDE](https://www.spyder-ide.org/), which may not be necessary if you are using a different IDE.
 1. Make your changes and test thoroughly.
 1. Submit a pull request with a clear description of your changes.

+## Tests

+This is currently work in progress.

+Unit test modules are expected to be located in `./tests/`.
+The chosen testing framework for this project is [pytest](https://pytest.org), included as part of the development installation.

 ## License